DataScienceNigeria/dsn-free-ai-classes-2026-new/Introduction-to-Prompt-Engineering.md

 ## 🚀 Getting Started
 1. Participants will be onboarded on the learning platform in batches.
 This will be done by 9 am , 12 noon and 6 Pm everyday
 2. Log in with your email
-3. Pasword: FAIC26
+4. Pasword: FAIC26
-4. Start learning
+5. Start learning  click on the course link: https://learnwithdsn.com/course/view.php?id=241

 ## 📚 What You’ll Learn
 - Prompt Design